toolsdark/emailspooferbot/README.md

 ## Get Started

 Get started with EmailSender Bot today and supercharge your email communications.
-Visit our [Telegram](https://t.me/tooldark_bot for more information and pricing details.
+Visit our Telegram [https://t.me/tooldark_bot] for more  details include test mails.